GLOBAL MARKETS-World stocks turn positive in May on Fed bets

 "Then there also seems to be a little more clarity on what the ECB (European Central Bank) will do.
 There will be rate hikes that should move the bloc away from negative rates that have had an extremely distorting effect on banks and markets," he added.

 Although Wall Street will be shut for the Memorial Day holiday, U.S. derivative markets were open.
-S&P 500 e-mini futures ESc1 rose 1%, having rallied 6.6% last week in their best run so far this year, while Nasdaq e-minis NQc1 added another 1.4%.
+S&P 500 e-mini futures ESc1 rose 0.3%, having rallied 6.6% last week in their best run this year, while Nasdaq e-minis NQc1 were up 0.7%.

 Investors have seized on hints that the Federal Reserve, once it has hiked aggressively in June and July, might then slow its tightening.